starique04/Motion_Detector/README.md

 # Motion_Detector
-Detects motion on webcam and plays sound when detected
+Detects motion on webcam and play sound when detected